-The German-Jewish artist Amalie Seckbach (1870-1944) moved with her parents from the town of Hungen to Frankfurt am Main in 1902.
-Inspired by Far Eastern philosophy and religion, she built up a collection of Chinese woodblock prints that was highly praised in specialist circles as early as the early 20th century.
-It was only later in life, after the death of her husband, the architect Max Seckbach (1866-1922), that she began to work as a painter and sculptor.
-As early as 1929 she was able to exhibit her sculptural works in an exhibition with James Ensor (1860-1949) at the Musée des Beaux-Arts as well as in exhibitions at the Salon des Indépendants in Paris.
+Amalie Seckbach moved with her parents from Hungen (Hesse) to Frankfurt am Main in 1902.
+Inspired by Far Eastern philosophy and religion, she had amassed a collection of Chinese color woodcuts that were highly praised in specialists’ circles of the early twentieth century.
+It wasn’t until the age of 52, after the death of her husband, architect Max Seckbach (1866–1922), that she started working as a painter and sculptor.

 Erna Pinner (1890, Frankfurt am Main – 1987, London)

 Erna Pinner, the epitome of the “new woman,” is the best known of the artists introduced here.
 Together with her partner, writer Kasimir Edschmid, she explored the world on extended trips abroad and eventually achieved fame.